SouravPanth/icd/README.md

 ## find-communities.py

-This script actually finds communities using the Louvain algorithm.
+This script detects communities using the Louvain algorithm.

+	python find-communities.py weighted-edgelist.csv resolution

-It takes as argument the filename of the edgelist of a weighted undirected network and outputs a Gephi-compatible nodelist with the communities at each level of the algorithm.
+It takes as argument the filename of the edgelist of a weighted undirected network and outputs a Gephi-compatible nodelist with the communities at each level of the algorithm as node attributes.
 An optional resolution parameter can be added as a second argument.
+The default value is 1, and a value lower than 1 will give more communities whereas a value higher than 1 attempts to give fewer communities.

 ## interpret-communities.py

 This script interprets the obtained communities by listing the composition of each community based on a node attribute.

+	python interpret-communities.py communities.csv 1 nodeattributes 2

 It takes as 4 arguments twice a filename and the column of that filename to use.
 It assumes that the first column of both files is the unique identifier of the row.